syncfusion-content/wpf-docs/wpf/OLAPGrid/Theming.md

 # Theming

 Theming is the process of applying particular settings to the visual elements of a control.
-This feature provides the following theming options:
+This feature provides the following themes options:

 *	Default
 *	Blend